metablaster/WindowsFirewallRuleset/Readme/DisableFirewall.md

 4. Click on `Advanced settings`
 5. Right click on node `Windows Defender Firewall with Advanced Security on Local Computer`
 6. Select `properties` in pop up menu
-7. There are 3 tabs: "Domain", "Private" and "Public"
+7. There are 3 tabs: `Domain`, `Private` and `Public`
 8. Set `Firewall state` to `Off` for all 3 profiles and click `Apply` for each

 When done re-enable GPO firewall

 ## Disable firewall completely

-If you want to make sure both GPO and Control Panel firewalls are allways disabled follow section "Make Control Panel firewall not active in Control Panel" but do not re-enable GPO firewall at the end.
+If you want to make sure both GPO and Control Panel firewalls are allways disabled follow section\
+"Make Control Panel firewall not active in Control Panel" but do not re-enable GPO firewall at the end.

 You might need to reboot system if the effect is not immediate.